Trusted WordPress tutorials, when you need them most.

 Upon activation, the plugin will disable self-pings on your WordPress site.

 We hope this article helped you learn about WordPress trackbacks and pingbacks.
-You may also want to see our list of the must-have WordPress plugins and our guide on how to write a blog post outline.
+You may also want to see our beginner’s guide to disabling blog features in WordPress and our expert picks of the best plugins to manage a multi-author WordPress blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.